xing0047/TPS/README.md

 **Note: PixMatch is reproduced with replacing the image segmentation backbone to a video segmentaion version.
 For details please refer to ACCEL.**

 ## Environment
 The code is developed based on PyTorch.
-The code is developed and trained on a single 2080Ti GPU.
+All experiments are carried out on a single 2080Ti GPU.
 Other platforms or multiple GPUs are not tested.

 ## Installation
 1. create conda environment